-Setting $\alpha_{A}(T)=\alpha_{A_0}(T-T'_\text{N})$, $\alpha_L(T)=\alpha_{L_0}(T-T'_\text{CDW})$, and $\alpha_S(T)=\alpha_{S_0}(T-T'_\text{canting})$ where $T'_\text{N}$, $T'_\text{CDW}$, and $T'_\text{canting}$ are the phase transition temperatures without the coupling terms, and minimizing the free energy Eq.~\ref{free_energy111} with respect to $A$, $L$ and $S$, we obtain the solution of $T$-dependence of the $A(T)$, $L(T)$, and $S(T)$.
-While it is not possible to determine the parameters of the free energy precisely, we could chose a combination that reproduces the experimental observations.
-We chose the parameters to reproduce the transition temperatures, and the fact that the lattice anisotropy (here represented by the $A$ order parameter) is suppressed by both the CDW and the spin-canting order parameters.
-As we show in Fig.~\ref{Fig5_free_energy}, a positive coupling constant $\lambda_{A L}$ and $\lambda_{A S}$ weaken the monoclinic distortion and make it disappear below $T_\text{canting}$.
+Setting $\alpha_{A}(T)=\alpha_{A_0}(T-T'_\text{N})$, $\alpha_L(T)=\alpha_{L_0}(T-T'_\text{CDW})$, and $\alpha_S(T)=\alpha_{S_0}(T-T'_\text{canting})$, where $T'_\text{N}$, $T'_\text{CDW}$, and $T'_\text{canting}$ are the phase-transition temperatures without the coupling terms, and minimizing the free energy in Eq.~(\ref{free_energy111}) with respect to $A$, $L$, and $S$, we obtain the solution of $T$ dependence of the $A(T)$, $L(T)$, and $S(T)$.
+While it is not possible to determine the parameters of the free energy precisely, we could choose a combination that reproduces the experimental observations.
+There are other possibilities with different contributions from the CDW or incommensurate magnetic order parameter that suppress the monoclinic lattice distortions at low temperatures.
+For illustration purposes, we choose the parameters to reproduce the transition temperatures, and the fact that the lattice anisotropy (here represented by the $A$ order parameter) is suppressed by both the CDW and the incommensurate magnetic order parameters.
+As we show in Fig.~\ref{Fig5_free_energy}, positive coupling constants $\lambda_{A L}$ and $\lambda_{A S}$ weaken the monoclinic distortion and make it disappear below $T_\text{canting}$.
 Other possibilities describing the interplay between $A$ and $L$ order parameters may involve the $\gamma_{A L}$ term, which prefers a certain direction of $A$ order parameters depending on the direction of $L$ order parameters.